-Warning: When using equipment connected to the telephone network, always follow the basic safety instructions provided with this product.
-Save these instructions for future reference.
-Inform the end-user of the safety precautions that must be observed when operating this equipment.
+WARNING: When using equipment connected to the TELEPHONE NETWORK, always follow basic safety instructions.
+Refer to the SAFETY INTRUCTIONS provided with this product; save them for (future) reference.
+Instruct the end-user regarding the safety precautions that must be observed when operating this equipment.